 Intermittent wiper control – The big Healey came standard with a one speed (slow) windscreen wiper motor.
-Ed Esslinger, a member of the Tiger United Club designed and built a wiper control unit to provide intermittent wiping of the windscreen and made them available for sale. firstname.lastname@example.org 334-774-5155.
+Ed Esslinger, a member of the Tiger United Club designed and built a wiper control unit to provide intermittent wiping of the windscreen and made them available for sale. [email protected] 334-774-5155.
 I purchased the kit to install in the Bloody Beast.
-Ed’s directions were detailed and easily followed. wiper control directions.pdf
+Ed’s directions are detailed and easily followed.
+Intermittent Wiper Control

 Ed provided for a mechanism to connect the wiper control with the lights so that the lights are on when the wipers are working – now a requirement in many states.
 The wiring from the relay (shown to the right) connects to the control unit, ground, and to the lighting switch.
 Including an optional rectifier diode between the S1 and S2 terminals on the switch provides for operational parking and tailights while the wipers are working as well.